Lynda Resnick

 Lynda Rae Resnick (née Harris) is an American entrepreneur born in 1943.
 She is vice-chairman of The Wonderful Company.

-Early life
+Early life and education

-Resnick was born Lynda Rae Harris to a Jewish family in Baltimore, Maryland and raised in Philadelphia, Pennsylvania.
-Her father, Jack H. Harris, worked as a film distributor during the 1950s; he is known for producing The Blob, which later became a cult favorite.
-Her mother, Muriel (née Goodman), was an interior designer.
-Because of her father's occupation, Resnick, at the age of four, had a recurring role on The Horn & Hardart Children's Hour broadcast from WCAU-TV in Philadelphia.
+Lynda Resnick was born Lynda Rae Harris to a Jewish family in Baltimore, Maryland and raised in Philadelphia, Pennsylvania.
+Her father, Jack H. Harris, worked as a film distributor during the 1950s; he is known for producing The Blob.
+Her mother, Muriel was an interior designer.
+At the age of four, Resnik had a recurring role on The Horn & Hardart Children's Hour broadcast from WCAU-TV.
 The family moved to Southern California when she was 15.
 After briefly attending Santa Monica College, Resnick took a job at the in-house ad agency for Sunset House catalog before founding an advertising agency, in 1961 at the age of 19.